 DID YOU KNOW?
 Dancer injury rates are TWICE the amount as football players from the knee down?
 It’s true!
 Most of those dancer injuries are caused by overuse, repetitive strain & inflammation (65% from the knee down).
 This inflammation causes pain, aches & can lead to chronic injuries.
 We want to help you ache less & feel better.
 How do we do that?

 Compression feels like your feet and ankles are receiving a nice, snug hug.
 It is not uncomfortable, but it will feel different.
-Apolla uses compression levels that are high enough to effectively lift the plantar fascia in targeted insertion points on the arches to help keep it lifted and supported.
-It also helps to stabilize the ankle’s tendons and ligaments.
+Apolla's patented targeted compression is what makes it special and cannot be duplicated in another compression sock.
+Apolla uses mmHg compression levels that are high enough to effectively lift the plantar fascia in targeted insertion points on the arches to help keep it lifted and supported.
+It also helps to stabilize the 26 bones in the foot and the ankle’s tendons and ligaments.
+This minimizes the amount of inflammation that takes place during class.
+This happens due to the repetitive nature of dance.
+Regardless of technique dance creates repetition and overuse in your joints and muscles that cause inflammation.
 Wear your Apolla Shocks in class for support and reduce inflammation, then wear them AFTER class for recovery.
+Assisting circulation to remove the inflammation from the feet and ankles.
 Recovery and rest allow your feet and legs to be fresh the next day.
 They are also great for travel and everyday wear.
 If you are nursing an injury, wear your Shocks as much as you can.
 This is very similar to the support you will get from taping…except it allows for better movement and comfort.
 This compression helps remove the inflammation, which in turn helps you ache less and feel better…AKA Dance Longer & Dance Stronger!

 Apolla Shocks are incredibly durable but just like the arch of a good tennis shoe, the effectiveness will lessen with time, wear and tear.
 We guarantee they will last you 6-9 months, but we encourage you to replace them to keep your support effective…because they will still look and feel great after 6-9 months.